Skip to content

-The Best Wood for Wood-Fired Cooking
+What is The Best Wood for Wood-Fired Cooking?

-The Best Wood for Wood-Fired Cooking
+What is The Best Wood for Wood-Fired Cooking?

-I've have been asked a few times what is the best wood for live fire cooking on an Argentinian Parrilla style Grill, so I thought it would be good to share my thoughts.
+I've have been asked a few times; 'What is the best wood for live fire cooking on an Argentinian Parrilla style Grill?', so I thought it would be good to share my thoughts.

 Kindling Cracker great for splitting wood without an axe